jSenor/eazy_chop_api_doc/api_documentation.md

 A note on responses.
 Every response has a status code and a custom code.

-The custom code is the machine friendly description of the error that you can use if your switch statements or if blocks.
+The custom code is the machine friendly description of the error that you can use in your switch statements or if blocks.
 If no custom code is specified then the statusCode would be used

 Below is a list of some of the response codes you might see